-To be hired as a police cadet, applicants must have 3 years active duty in the US Armed Forces with an Honorable Discharge or must possess 60 accredited college hours with a cumulative GPA of 2.0
+To be hired as a police cadet, applicants must have 3 years active duty in the US Armed Forces with an Honorable Discharge or must possess 60 regionally accredited college hours with a cumulative GPA of 2.0.

 Applicants applying for the Peace Officer and Public Service Officer (PSO) must also meet the following: